Skip to main content

 Here are some of the most popular use cases for Confluence databases:

-In short, Confluence databases are the ideal storage method for any information that needs to be easily accessed and updated.
+In short, Confluence databases are the ideal way to store any information that needs to be easily accessed, sorted, and updated by your team.

 What field types are available in a Confluence database?